Josef-Friedrich/audiorename/README.rst

       -D, --delete          Delete the audio files instead of creating a backup.

     filters:
-      -F, --album-complete  Rename only complete albums
+      -F, --album-complete  Rename only complete albums.
       -m ALBUM_MIN, --album-min ALBUM_MIN
                             Rename only albums containing at least X files.
       -e EXTENSION, --extension EXTENSION
-                            Extensions to rename
+                            Extensions to rename.
       --genre-classical GENRE_CLASSICAL
-                            List of genres to be classical
+                            List of genres to be classical.

     formats:
       -k, --classical       Use the default format for classical music.
 If you use